 include as accredited investors, with respect to investments in a private fund, natural persons who are “knowledgeable employees” of the fund;

-clarify that limited liability companies with $5 million in assets may be accredited investors and add SEC- and state-registered investment advisers, exempt reporting advisers, and rural business investment companies (RBICs) to the list of entities that may qualify;
+clarify that limited liability companies with $5 million in assets qualify as accredited investors, and add SEC- and state-registered investment advisers, exempt reporting advisers, and rural business investment companies (RBICs) to the list of entities that may qualify;

-add a new category for any entity, including Indian tribes, governmental bodies, funds, and entities organized under the laws of foreign countries, that own “investments,” as defined in Rule 2a51-1(b) under the Investment Company Act, in excess of $5 million and that was not formed for the specific purpose of investing in the securities offered;
+- a new category for any entity, including Indian tribes, governmental bodies, funds, and entities organized under the laws of foreign countries, that own “investments,” as defined in Rule 2a51-1(b) under the Investment Company Act, in excess of $5 million and not formed for the specific purpose of investing in the securities offered;

-add “family offices” with at least $5 million in assets under management and their “family clients,” as each term is defined under the Investment Advisers Act; and
+- “family offices” with at least $5 million in assets under management and their “family clients,” as defined under the Investment Advisers Act; and

 The amendment to Rule 215 replaces the existing definition with a cross-reference to the definition in Rule 501(a).

-These amendments were announced on August 26, 2020, and they will take effect 60 days after publication in the Federal Register.
+The SEC published these amendments on August 26, 2020.
+They took effect 60 days after publication in the Federal Register.

 If you are interested, here you can find SEC’s official Press release And if you have any questions about how accredited investors work, do not hesitate to contact us